AllSpiceIO/APIDemos/GetRepoJSON/README.md

 # GetRepoJSON.py

 ## Summary
-returns a JSON object of repo
+returns a JSON object of a PCB or Schematic file

 ## Usage
 From the command line, create two environmental variables